Sticks and Stones (Cher Lloyd album): Critical reception

-Digital Spy awarded the album 4 out of 5 stars, they said: "Want U Back", "With Ur Love", "Playa Boi" and "Grow Up" are all tracks worthy of downloading, and went on to praise "Dub on the Track" as "loaded with attitude that few could pull off".
+Other reviewers highlighted the album's pop songwriting and individual tracks.
+Digital Spy identified "Want U Back", "With Ur Love", "Playa Boi" and "Grow Up" as tracks "worthy of downloading", while praising "Dub on the Track" as being "loaded with attitude that few could pull off".
+Virgin Media focused on the album's energy and cohesion, describing it as "sparky and restless" and commending its quick run of polished pop songs.